SolrSherlock/JSONTopicMap/README.md

 This is a really early release; lots to do, but tests show it is possible to build a topic map and use the INodeQuery object to navigate.
 Many more tests will be added.

 ## Update History ##
+20140209 This project has been through rapid evolution while being used in a text-reading project.

 20131129 First GitHub commit

 ## ToDo ##